martinklepsch/boot-deps/README.md

 # boot-deps

 Wanna-be [lein-ancient](https://github.com/xsc/lein-ancient) and more for Boot.
+Also consider `boot show --updates` which is a built-in task listing dependencies with newer releases.

 Provides:
 - `ancient` task, which lists outdated dependencies